murrietta/song_downloader/README.md

 DISCLAIMER: I take no responsibility for the way you choose to use this software.
 I have built this simply for personal educational purposes.

+### Instructions for Use:
+Currently only working in python 2.7.
++ You'll need to have some other stuff installed:
+	+ For converting from mp4 to mp3 install lame, and mplayer:
+		+ `sudo apt-get install lame`
+		+ `sudo apt-get install mplayer`
+	+ For chopping install `pydub` which requires either the libav or ffmpeg binaries
+		+ `sudo apt-get install ffmpeg`
+		+ `pip install pydub`
+	+ For adding id3 tags install `eyed3`
+		+ `pip install eyed3`

++ In the `downloading` folder, modify the `current_list.py` file as needed.
+	+ It should be self explanatory based on the objects in there: the `urls` object is a list of dictionaries that pertain to specific videos.
+Add to or remove from this object as needed.
+Be sure to modify each specific value for the appropriate key (url, artist, title, album, etc.).
++ Run it at the top level folder:
+	+ In the folder containing `master.py` simpy run `python master.py`